Key Stage 4

 Core Curriculum

-Students will opt for one of the following pathways:
+Students will also opt for one of the following pathways, which will include choosing 3 additional option subjects.

 The English Baccalaureate Pathway (EBACC):

-The English Baccalaureate Pathway (EBACC) requires that students achieve a grade 5 or higher in English, Mathematics and Science plus a grade 5 or higher in:
+The English Baccalaureate Pathway (EBACC) requires that students achieve a grade 5 or higher in English, Mathematics, Science and the other option subjects, studied and counting for the EBACC.

-This pathway includes study of the Core Curriculum, ONE Language (French, Spanish or Latin) AND either History or Geography.
+This pathway includes study of the Core Curriculum, ONE Language (French, Spanish or Latin) AND either History or Geography, or Computer Science.
+Those students choosing the English Baccalaureate Pathway would also choose ONE further option subject.

 The Exmouth Baccalaureate Pathway:

-This pathway includes study of the Core Curriculum, ONE option from either Language (French or Spanish), History or Geography and a selection of other GCSE courses, PLUS two other free choices.
+This pathway includes study of the Core Curriculum, ONE option from either Language (French or Spanish), History or Geography or Computer Science, AND, then a choice of TWO other option subjects.

 --------------------------------------------------------------------------------------------------------------------------------